 - About Us

 *Amanda Gray Hilyer was born on this date in 1870.
 She was a Black entrepreneur, pharmacist, civic worker, and activist.

-The couple were involved in a variety of social, civic, and professional organizations, including the National Medical Association, the NAACP, and the Samuel Coleridge-Taylor Choral Society.
+The couple was involved in various social, civic, and professional organizations, including the National Medical Association, the NAACP, and the Samuel Coleridge-Taylor Choral Society.
 She was secretary of the Treble Clef Club and was a member of the Booklovers Club.
 She helped to establish the Phillis Wheatley Young Women's Christian Association (YWCA) in Washington and became its first recording secretary in 1905.
-After her husband’s death in 1917 at the age of 48, Gray closed the pharmacy and joined World War I efforts and went on to become President of the Phillis Wheatley YWCA, holding the position for three years.
+After her husband died in 1917 at the age of 48, Gray closed the pharmacy, joined World War I efforts, and became President of the Phillis Wheatley YWCA, holding the position for three years.

 In 1923, Gray married Andrew Hilyer, a lawyer, author, and civil rights leader, who had been born enslaved.
-Hilyer and his first wife, Mamie, had been known to the Grays, and active in many of the same circles.
-Andrew Hilyer died in 1925, after two years of marriage.
-Hilyer continued her civic and social activities and was active in a wide range of organizations.
-She was a life-member of the Association for the Study of African American Life and History and President and member of the board of the Ionia R. Whipper Home for Unwed Mothers.
+Hilyer and his first wife, Mamie, had been known to the Grays and active in many of the same circles.
+Andrew Hilyer died in 1925 after two years of marriage.
+Hilyer continued her civic and social activities and was active in various organizations.
+She was a life member of the Association for the Study of African American Life and History and President and member of the board of the Ionia R. Whipper Home for Unwed Mothers.
 She was a member of the Citizens Committee for Freedmen's Hospital Nurses, the National Association of Colored Graduate Nurses, and President of the Alumni Association at Howard University.